tlewowski/zurvan/README.md

 ## Examples

+For simple examples you can refer to <a href="examples">examples</a> directory.
-For now, please refer to `tests` directory for executable examples.
+For more complex ones, please refer to <a href="tests">tests</a> directory.

+All examples are executed at each CI loop, i.e., they have to pass in order for build to succeed.
+This is a guarantee that they are up-to-date with the actual code.

 ## <a name="requirements"></a> Requirements